TomConlin/Semantic_Exchange_Format/README.md

-The simplest structural pattern I believe could suffice is one which could model of a deck of flash cards where cards in the deck are generally related by having a similar theme. and questions one the front of each card are exactly related to answers on the back of the same card.
+The simplest structural pattern I believe could suffice is one which could model of a deck of flash cards where cards in the deck are generally related by having a similar theme. and questions on the front of each card are exactly related to answers on the back of the same card.
 This pattern forms a hierarchy four-ish levels deep: deck, card, front_question, back_answer,  (and possibly types, think color coded).
-A deck may have many cards and each card many have many questions and answers.
+There can be many decks, a deck may have many cards and each card many have many questions and answers.

 - Deck